The Voice (American TV series) season 16: Week 5: Semifinals (May 13 & 14)

 The Top 8 performed on Monday, May 13, 2019, with the results following on Tuesday, May 14, 2019.
 The three artists with the most votes directly advances on to the finale.
 The two artists with the fewest votes were immediately eliminated and the middle three contended for the remaining spot in the Finale via the Instant Save.
 In addition to their individual songs, each artist performed a The Beatles duet with another artist in the competition, though these duets were not available for purchase on iTunes.

-With the elimination of Stokes, Clarkson no longer had any artists remaining on her team, thus breaking her two-season winning streak, and also marked the first season since her debut as a coach none of her artists would represent in the finale, and thus also became the first season after season seven in which only two coaches would be represented in the finale.
-Shelton would also become the second coach to represent three artists to the finale, the first one being Levine in the seventh season.
-This was also the first time since the eighth season in which no female coach would be represented in the finale.
+With the elimination of Rod Stokes, Kelly Clarkson no longer had any artists remaining on her team, thus breaking her two-season winning streak, and also marked the first season since her debut as a coach none of her artists would represent in the finale, and thus also became the third season, after season 3 & season 7, in which only two coaches would be represented in the finale.
+Shelton would also become the second coach to represent three artists to the finale, the first one being Levine in the 7th season.
+This was also the first time since the 8th season in which no female coach would be represented in the finale.

-In addition, with the advancement of Jarmon to the finale, Legend became the fourth new coach to successfully coach an artist on his team to the finale on his first attempt as a coach, the third being Clarkson, who coached Brynn Cartelli all the way to the finale of the fourteenth season, the second being Alicia Keys, who coached Wé McDonald all the way to the finale of the eleventh season, and the first being Usher, who coached Michelle Chamuel all the way to the finale of the fourth season.
+In addition, with the advancement of Maelyn Jarmon to the finale, John Legend became the fourth new coach to successfully coach an artist on his team to the finale on his first attempt as a coach, the third being Clarkson, who coached Brynn Cartelli all the way to the finale of the 14th season, the second being Alicia Keys, who coached Wé McDonald all the way to the finale of the 11th season, and the first being Usher, who coached Michelle Chamuel all the way to the finale of the 4th season.